 #2 Don’t Presume Donation Requests for Police or Fire Are Credible

-We want to make sure our community is safe, so when someone asks us to financially support our local police or fire department, we’re apt to say yes.
+We want to ensure our community is safe, so when someone asks us to financially support our local police or fire department, we’re apt to say yes.

 After you have gathered all the pertinent information and before you make a donation, contact your local police or fire department to verify the organization’s claims.

-Also contact local law enforcement if the organization advertises you will get special treatment, such as a pass for speeding, if you donate.
-That’s a big red flag a scam is afoot.
+Also, contact local law enforcement if the organization advertises that you will get special treatment, such as a pass for speeding, if you donate.
+That’s a big red flag that a scam is afoot.

 A hurricane, flood or other natural disaster brings out the best in us and, sadly, the worst.